November 5, 2023 by Roberto Puzzanghera 6 comments

 2022-02-01 10:19:53.142643500 helo-dns-check: HELO [yq3H9cDKgS] from [126.96.36.199] doesn't solve 2022-02-01 09:53:05.772497500 helo-dns-check: HELO [sagredo.eu] is a local domain but IP [188.8.131.52] is not a RELAYCLIENT

-I'll explain below how to set up a filter which deny clients with these particular
+I'll explain below how to set up a filter which denies clients with one of these particular

 - not solving

-- clients whose
+- clients whose remote

 doesn't match the

-HELO/EHLO.
+Arecord.
 This is completely against